Clearfield, Iowa

 Clearfield is a city in Taylor and Ringgold counties in the U.S. state of Iowa.
 The population was 278 at the time of the 2020 census.

 History

 Clearfield was platted in 1881 when the Humeston and Shenandoah Railroad was being built through that territory.
 The town was incorporated in 1882.

 Geography

-Clearfield's longitude and latitude coordinates in decimal form are 40.800133, -94.476286.

 According to the United States Census Bureau, the city has a total area of 1.26 sqmi, all land.